But exposure notifications only work if you and the people around you turn them on. Yes, you!

 Should I turn exposure alerts on if my state doesn’t support it?

 It won’t hurt to use a different state’s alert system, but it might not help, either.
-A bit like masks, you won’t get much benefit from the exposure alerts unless the people around you also have them turned on.
+You won’t get much benefit from the exposure alerts unless the people around you also have them turned on.
 And if your actual local health department doesn’t support the system yet, you’ll have no way to report your own positive diagnosis to warn others.
 (Doing that requires a special code from your health department.)

 Which phones does it work with?